abenevaut/opensource/docs/Home.md

 ### PHPStorm

 - This repository is mad to work with PHPStorm
+- No other IDE is supported or will be supported

 ### Git

-- Git ignore root file, ignore none sharable PHPStorm files
+- Git ignore root file, [ignore none sharable PHPStorm files](https://intellij-support.jetbrains.com/hc/en-us/articles/206544839)
 - Larges files have to be pushed to the Github LFS

 ### NMV

 - You have to use NVM to use the project NodeJS required version.
-All projects have to use that version.

 ```shell
 nvm use